Velociraptor is primarily a live analysis tool. However traditional forensics calls for the acquisition of raw disk images to preserve evidence.

 Once a remapping file is created, you just need to start a client

 using this remapping file.
-The new virtual client
+The new virtual client appears like a

 regular client, except that all IO requests come from the disk image.